-In the Old Town of Prizren you can sit at one of the outdoor cafes, a Turkish tea house or any of the grillrooms offering the local type oblong rissoles (only veal meat offed).
-The meals are delicious, the waiters speak English, the coffee is perfect, while the prices are low.
+Over the Bistrica River there are several small bridges bearing the ceaseless buzz of tourists of all nationalities.
+In the Old Town of Prizren, you can sit at one of the outdoor cafes, a Turkish tea house or any of the grillrooms offering the local type of grilled delicacy oblong rissoles (only veal meat offered).
+The meals are delicious, the waiters speak English, the coffee is perfect, and the prices are more than affordable.
 Here you will find yourself surrounded by the minarets of century-old mosques, bell towers of Orthodox and Catholic churches – all existing peacefully together.
 All of them are situated within 2-3 minutes walk from each other and you will get easily orientated which way to take following the information signs.

 When we saw a huge Catholic church that was locked, we asked a keeper, whom we saw in the yard, to open it so as to take a look inside.
 He agreed with a kind smile and even left us alone to take our time inside, only asking to close the door when we finish.

 You should not miss doing some climbing exercise, too.
 A V-century stronghold is towering over Prizren as a real guardian.
 On your way to the stronghold, you will pass through the old Serbian neighborhood.
 There are definitely many ghosts from the past hovering about here – the youngest one should be those from the events that followed Kosovo’s declaration of independence, when many Serbs were forced to leave the city and their homes.
 The half-destroyed and plundered houses are seen along the slope leading to the stronghold.